Wolfmuller/Tip-calculator-app-challenge-hub/README.md

 I'm still facing a few challenges:

-I'm struggling to align the inputs for 'Bill' and 'Number of People' to the far righthand side of the input as shown in the completed app reference pics.
+- I'm struggling to align the inputs for 'Bill' and 'Number of People' to the far righthand side of the input as shown in the completed app reference pics.
-The app is not completely responsive - the right hand side collapses under the tip button's too quickly.
+- The app is not completely responsive: the right hand side collapses under the tip button's too quickly when making the screen size smaller.
 Also in mobile size there is a row of three tip buttons, instead of only two.
+If anyone could share some pointers on how to improve this I would be very grateful.
-Also i'd like a clearer understanding of best way to use div's in the html?
-Best to put everything in a div wrapper.
-The left content and right content in div wrappers?
-The inputs with the svg's in their own div's?
-What the best way to approach using div's?
+- Also i'd like a clearer understanding of best way to use div's in the html?
+I'm aware that it's best to put everything in a div wrapper.
+But should (to use this example) the left content and right content of this calc app be in their own div wrappers?
+Also the inputs with the svg's shoule be in their own div's, right?
+What the best way to approach using div's? any advice would be greatly appreciated.
 Finally how can i make my javascript more dry and still have it fucntion?

 ### Useful resources